hunainhyder/soccer-tournament-dashboard/README.md

 The Dashboard is entirely on React as described and here are other libraries I used along for productivity and effeciency.
  - Material UI
  - NevoCharts

+I have also created dark/light theme using Material UI.
+I have added bar and line charts
+Made some cards in Material UI